 Taking the coach is one of the most affordable and eco-friendly ways of travelling but it can also be fairly time-consuming.
 If you’re an experienced traveller, then this won’t bother you too much but if you’re travelling with children, it’s a different scenario.
-This is why we came up with some pieces of advice that will make you survive a coach trip with kids.
+This is why we came up with some pieces of advice that will make you survive coach travel with children.

 On the coach with children